REACT: Real-time Entanglement-Aware Coverage Path Planning for Tethered Underwater Vehicles: Entanglement-Aware Path Planner

 \subsection{Disentanglement path search}

 To implement the disentanglement behavior described above, the recovery path search algorithm (Algorithm~\ref{alg:search_alternative}) is employed.
 This algorithm takes as input the current tether path \(\mathbf{P}_{\mathrm{tether}}(t)\), the current target waypoint \(\mathbf{W}[k]\), and the maximum allowable tether length \(L_{\max}\).
-Its goal is to generate a recovery path \(\mathbf{P}_{\mathrm{recovery}}\) that guides the \ac{ROV} safely toward the waypoint while ensuring that the tether length constraint is respected.
+Its goal is to generate a recovery path \(\mathbf{P}_{\mathrm{recovery}}\) that guides the \ac{ROV} safely toward the waypoint while respecting the tether length constraint.

 The algorithm performs a backward search along the tether path, starting from the \ac{ROV}’s current position at the tether’s end and progressing toward toward the tether starting node ($\mathbf{p}_0$).
 At each iteration, a candidate pivot point \(\mathbf{p}_{\mathrm{pivot}}\) on the tether is selected as a potential point from which the \ac{ROV} can attempt an alternative route toward the target waypoint.